Associate Professor of Bioengineering and Chemistry

 D.W.
 Driver, A.R.
 Rogers, D.K.
 Jamison, R.K.
 Das., A.B.
 Kolomeisky, M.R.
 Diehl “Coupling between Motor Proteins Determines Dynamic Behaviors of Motor Protein Assemblies” Physical Chemistry Chemical Physics 12, 10398 (2010)

 A.K.
 Efremov, A. Radhakrishan, D. Tsao, C.S.
 Bookwalter, K.M.
 Trybus, M.R.
-Diehl “Delineating cooperative responses of processive motors in living cells” submitted to PNAS (2013)
+Diehl “Delineating cooperative responses of processive motors in living cells” accepted to PNAS (2013)

 K. Uppulary, A.K.
 Efremov, J.W.
 Driver, D.K.
 Jamison, M.R.
 Diehl, A.B.
 Kolomeisky "How the interplay between mechanical strain and non-mechanical interactions affect multiple kinesin dynamics" Journal of Physical Chemistry B 116, 8846-8855 (2012)